What do you call Cold Beet Soup?

 There are a few varieties of cold beet soups in Russia.
-One of my favourites is this recipe is called Svekolnik - Cold Borscht (Свекольник) is a Russian summer favorite soup, a variation of the much loved Russian Borscht soup, but made without cabbage, usually vegetarian and served cold.
+One of my favourites is this recipe is called Svekolnik - Cold Borscht (Свекольник) is a Russian summer favorite soup.
+It's a variation of the much loved Russian Borscht soup, but made without cabbage, usually vegan and served cold.
 Sometimes people garnish with a hard boiled egg, but vegans obviously avoid that!
 On a hot summer's day, you don't want to eat hot soup, and this vitamin packed soup fills you and cools you at the same time.

-Cold Svekolnik Soup (Свекольник) is like Italian Gazpacho soup, the most commonly recognized cold soup outside of Europe.
-Other popular cold soups in Russian are Okroshka made with Kefir, Okroshka with Kvas and Holodnik, and many variations in between.
-Some of these soups are made with meat, while many are vegetarian.
+Cold Borscht Soup (Свекольник) is like Italian Gazpacho soup, the most commonly recognized cold soup outside of Europe.
+Another popular cold soup in Russia is called Holodnik, a creamy cold soup made with beets and Kefir.
+There are other cold soups like Okroshka which is also a popular soup in Russian and across Eastern Europe.
 They are all made with lots of vegetables and incredibly healthy to eat.
 You'll be hard pressed to find these delicious recipes outside of Russia.

-My favorite memory of eating Svekolnik Soup was at Mu-Mu Cafe (МУ-МУ) on Arbat Street in Moscow.
+My favorite memory of eating this Svekolnik Cold Beet Soup was at Mu-Mu Cafe (МУ-МУ) on Arbat Street in Moscow.
 Mu-Mu is a cafe/diner chain across Moscow with great food and great prices, plus you get a cow Caramel candy when you pay.
 Those caramels remind me of my childhood, eating these delicious caramels, and the soup of course!
 If you're ever in Moscow, you're sure to see this cow cafe everywhere!
-As tasty as it was, of course, my mom's Svekolnik Soup recipe tasted better!
+As tasty as it was, of course, my mom's Cold Beet Soup (Svekolnik) recipe tasted better!
 With this recipe you won't need to travel to Moscow, save your money and make it at home instead!

 There are many variations of this soup, some people add carrots, potatoes, add kefir, radishes or even tomatoes.
 The main thing is getting the base of the soup right, the beet soup base.
 It's just the water from cooking the beets and potatoes.
 A vegan broth that you don't discard from the cooking process.
 It sounds a bit fancier if I call if a vegan broth vs purple water to discard.
 The benefit is you get to keep all the vitamins and goodness from the beets, which are incredibly healthy!
 If slicing the vegetables into thin long straws isn't your thing, feel free to diced them, julienne or even grate them.

 Like Holodnik or Okroshka, or Gazpacho, cold summer soups are perfect on a hot summer's day.
-This Classic Svekolnik Soup (Свекольник) is simply a cold vegetarian borscht recipe, much loved and full of vitamins.
+This classic Russian Cold Beet Soup (Свекольник) is simply a cold vegan borscht recipe, much loved and full of vitamins.
 In Russia, it's all about the beets.
 Bon Appetit! Приятного аппетита!

 - 2 potatoes